Your Sales Reps Need More Support — Here Are 10 Ways To Coach Them

 - Week 3: Conduct needs analysis (discovery) calls, prune list, and schedule sales calls with top prospects

 - Week 4: Lead sales calls and close deals

 The power of putting pen to paper here is twofold.
-First, the sales rep needs to think through their plan of action.
+First, it forces the sales rep to think through their plan of action.
 Second, it crystallizes their thinking and cements their commitment to action.

 8. Hold your rep accountable

-As businessman Louis Gerstner, Jr. wrote in “Who Says Elephants Can’t Dance?”, “People respect what you inspect.”
+As businessman Louis Gerstner, Jr. wrote in “Who Says Elephants Can’t Dance?”, “people respect what you inspect.”
 The effective manager understands that once the plan of action is in place, their role as coach is to hold the sales rep accountable for following through on their commitments.
-To support them, a manager should ask questions such as:
+To support them, a manager should ask questions during one-on-ones such as:

 - What measurable progress have you made this week/quarter?

 - What challenges are you facing?